s12v/exec-with-secrets/README.md

 PARAM="{aws-kms}AQICAHjA3mwvsfng346vnbmf..." secure-exec app
 ```

-`PARAM` will be decrypted (using default AWS credentials chain) and passed to `app` via environment.
+`PARAM` will be decrypted and passed to `app` via environment.

 ### Docker example

+Build an image

 ```
 FROM amazonlinux:2